 Protecting the safety of your credit card information is important

-We use 128 bit Secure Sockets Layer (SSL) encryption technology to
+We use strong 256-bit Secure Sockets Layer (SSL) encryption technology to

 protect the security of your credit card information as it is transmitted to